Skip to main content

 Get to Know Suntup Editions

-Suntup Editions is a publisher of carefully crafted limited edition books.
-We seek to continue the great tradition of fine bookmaking which was revived by William Morris and other celebrated pioneers of the fine press movement in the late 19th century.
+Suntup Editions is an independent publisher of carefully crafted limited edition books.
+We seek to continue the great tradition of fine bookmaking revived by William Morris and other celebrated pioneers of the fine press movement in the late nineteenth century.

-Dissatisfied with the abundance of poorly made, mass-produced books of the time, Morris ushered in a book design renaissance and devoted his remaining years to recapturing the beauty of well-made books.
-It is these ideals which inspire and guide us in the editions we make.
+Dissatisfied with the abundance of poorly made, mass-produced books of his time, Morris ushered in a renaissance in book design and devoted his remaining years to restoring the beauty and integrity of the well-made book.
+It is these ideals that continue to inspire and guide the editions we make.

-For us, fine press extends beyond the printing process.
-There is great beauty in a letterpress printed page and many of our editions are printed letterpress, but a fine edition is more than that.
 The great private presses which grew out of the English Arts and Crafts Movement sought to bring back the beauty inherent in medieval manuscripts and early printed books.
-Their focus was on improving upon the poor design of the day through careful attention to type, margin proportions, word and line spacing, and on eliminating cheap ink and poor-quality paper.
-They wished to restore aesthetic integrity to bookmaking.
+Their focus was on restoring aesthetic integrity to bookmaking through careful attention to type, margin proportions, word and line spacing, and the use of high-quality paper and ink.

-Through our commitment to fine printing and design, we carefully consider all of these elements when making our books.
-We focus on readability and the reading experience, we print only on premium archival papers, we use the finest bookmaking materials and employ both modern bookbinding styles as well as traditional techniques which have not changed for centuries; all under the guiding light of exceptional design and production by acknowledged masters of their craft.
+Guided by these principles, we focus on readability and the reading experience, we print only on premium archival papers, we use the finest bookmaking materials and employ both modern bookbinding styles as well as traditional techniques which have not changed for centuries; all under the guiding light of exceptional design and production by acknowledged masters of their craft.

 I often consider what it is that draws us toward books.
 It feels like something ancient.
 Passed down through the centuries.
 For some, it’s about more than just the words between the covers, or the places we are taken to when we read them; the wonderful escape.
 It’s also about a deep appreciation for the making of it, and the beauty in the object.
 The ultimate art of it.